Regulatory Update: Middle East Edition – October 2022

 - an account with aggregate customer funds, was funded by customers to the sum of US$62M, without the firm collecting any evidence of customers’ source of funds or wealth, which was against internal policies.

-Following the enforcement action, the firm has made significant progress towards improving its financial crime systems and controls.
+Following the enforcement action, the firm has made significant progress towards improving its financial crime prevention systems and controls.

 For further details, the decision notice can be found here.